ms-iraji/IRCRBSGAN/README.md

 ##The key contributions of our work are as follows:

 1-	We present a novel semi-supervised model featuring a bad generator, integrating individual and relational consistency regularization between latent data and bad fake images in low-density regions.

 2-	We introduce novel individual consistency regularization losses on bad fake images to improve their generation and accurately predict pseudo-labels for low-confidence unlabeled images.

 3-	We propose novel (inversed) relational consistency regularization losses operating on the latent vectors of bad fake images in low-density areas.
 This regularization technique aims to improve coherence and consistency within the latent space and the bad generated images.

 ## Key Features
-- Visual data analysis
-Semi-supervised classification, informative fake images, low-confidence images, individual consistency regularization, relational consistency regularization.
+Semi-supervised classification
+informative fake images
+low-confidence images
+individual consistency regularization
+relational consistency regularization

 ## Installation and Usage